 Honors in Film Studies

-Students wishing to pursue Honors in Film Studies must begin the procedure no later than the semester before graduation.
-At that time, the student must select an Advisor from the Film Studies Program whose area of expertise best fits that student’s selected topic or project.
+Students wishing to pursue Honors in the Department of Cinema Studies & Moving Image Arts must begin the procedure no later than the semester before graduation.
+At that time, the student must select an Advisor from the Department of Cinema Studies & Moving Image Arts whose area of expertise best fits that student’s selected topic or project.
 Advisors are usually full-time faculty members in the Program, either tenure-track or tenured professors or instructors, but adjuncts may also serve as Advisors pending Program approval.
 A Critical Studies Advisor must supervise Critical Studies theses, and a Film Production Advisor must supervise filmmaking projects.
 In general, a student receiving a BA in Critical Studies will pursue a written Honors Thesis in Critical Studies, and a student receiving a BFA in Film Production will pursue an Honors Thesis in filmmaking.
 However, it is possible for a BFA student to elect to do a written Honors thesis.
 Students pursuing two majors (BA and BFA in Film Studies, or a major in Film Studies and a major in another discipline) may choose to do an Honors Thesis for either or both majors.
 Students seeking two distinct Honors designations must do a separate and different Honors Thesis for each degree.

-Every Honors Thesis Committee must be composed of at least three faculty members: an Advisor (from Film Studies), the Film Studies Honors Council Representative, and a faculty member from another department.
-In rare cases, and with the Film Studies Honors Representative’s approval, the student may select an advisor from outside the program, in a cognate discipline.
+Every Honors Thesis Committee must be composed of at least three faculty members: an Advisor (from the Department of Cinema Studies & Moving Image Arts), the Department of Cinema Studies & Moving Image Arts Honors Council Representative, and a faculty member from another department.
+In rare cases, and with the Department of Cinema Studies & Moving Image Arts Honors Representative’s approval, the student may select an advisor from outside the program, in a cognate discipline.
 Ideally, the entire committee should be assembled early on in the Honors process, but must be in place no later than three weeks before the oral defense of the thesis (the final step in the Honors process, approximately one hour in length).
 Committee members must be given at least two full weeks to read the finished thesis.

 Please note: because an Honors thesis often transforms over the course of writing and filming, it is common to have to re-write the original prospectus for inclusion in the finished thesis.
 Sample theses and prospectuses are available in the Honors Office for your perusal.